3 Abbey Road, St John's Wood, City of Westminster, London

 - Gratuitous Panning: "Her Majesty" starts entirely on the right, and moves until it's entirely on the left by the end of the song.
 The trope is otherwise averted, as this is the only Beatles album where the members were actually present and supervised the production of the stereo version, which on previous albums had been left to various engineers with little oversight or input from the band or George Martin, who focused more on the mono versions.

 - Hidden Track: "Her Majesty".
 Originally, this was meant to be part of the 'medley' between 'Mean Mr. Mustard' and 'Polythene Pam'.
 The chord at the beginning is the ending note to the former track.
 Paul McCartney didn't like the way it sounded, and so it was cut off from the album.
-The tape operator, John Kurlander, followed the record company's guidelines and secretly snuck the song back onto the album after "The End".
+The tape operator, John Kurlander, followed the record company's guidelines of never throwing anything recorded by The Beatles out, and secretly snuck the song back onto the album after "The End".
 Paul liked it.
 So it stayed.

 - Originally it was a true Hidden Track, not listed with the other tracks on the back album cover.
 Later pressings of Abbey Road list "Her Majesty", making it more like The Stinger.

 - In the Style of...: George Harrison admitted in a 1987 interview that "Sun King" was inspired by Fleetwood Mac's "Albatross".